Growing vegetables doesn’t need to be boring. You can create a Decorative Container Vegetable Garden with these tips!

 2. Choose Beautiful Planters

 Select decorative and colorful pots of different shapes and designs that will match with the foliage and fruits of different veggies that you plan to grow in the garden.

 Here are Easy Container Vegetables for the Balcony

 3. Add Hanging Baskets

 Vegetables in hanging baskets increase vertical interest.
 Add them!
-You can grow tomatoes, lettuce, parsley, mint, small pepper varieties, strawberries in them
+You can grow tomatoes, lettuce, parsley, mint, small pepper varieties, and strawberries in them.

 4. Vertical Herb Garden